What is a Concussion?

 This also varies from person to person.
 For example, some people may experience symptoms for only a few days, while others may have symptoms that last for weeks, months, or even longer.

 Can I Sue If I Suffer a Concussion After a Car Accident?

-If you have suffered a concussion or brain injury, it is important to seek legal advice.
+It is important to seek legal advice if you have suffered a concussion or brain injury.
 An experienced trial lawyer can help determine if you have a case and guide you through the process.

 How Much Is My Claim Worth?

 This is difficult to say without knowing more about your case.
 However, an experienced car accident lawyer can help you assess the damages and file a claim for compensation.

 Some of the damages that you may be able to recover include:

 - Medical expenses – This includes past and future medical bills.

 - Lost wages – If you cannot work due to your injury, you can recover any lost earnings.